18 Step Checklist with Downloadable PDF

 When designing your consulting practice, consider if you are 100% a consultant or if you’re also a coach, too.

-A small business coach helps clients to create success by focusing on personal development: time management, self-sabotaging behavior (like procrastination and distraction), finding clarity, decision making, and getting into action.
-When you put on your coaching hat, you don’t give advice.
+A small business coach helps clients to create success by focusing on personal development: time management, self-sabotaging behavior (like procrastination and limiting beliefs), finding clarity, decision making, and getting into action.
+When you put on your “coaching hat,” you don’t give advice.
 Instead, you help the client find the answers from within themselves.

 It’s true: they almost never approach me and ask for straight coaching.
 They ask for consulting.
 They ask for practical advice and brainstorming.
 But in the search to find solutions and to map out a strategy, clients will stumble unless they do both the personal development work and the business development work that leads to success.